CFEL-CMI/cmistark/doc/installation.rst

-Installing CMIdiffract
+Installing CMIstark
 ======================

-Prerequisites and obtaining CMIdiffract
+Prerequisites and obtaining CMIstark
 ---------------------------------------

 Since CMIstark is written in Python, you need to install Python; CMIstark requires Python version 3.4 or higher.

 In addition, you need various Python extension packages, this includes

 * NumPy
+* SciPy
 * Tables
+* Matplotlib

 The CMIstark source code is currently only avaiable at https://stash.desy.de, please contact Jochen Küpper <jochen.kuepper@cfel.de> for furhter details.

-Installing CMIdiffract
+Installing CMIstark
 ----------------------

 A normal installation is performed by simply running the command::